wallarm/product-documentation/docs/user-guides/nodes/cloud-node.md

 # Cloud WAF nodes

-Cloud WAF node is used in cloud-based deployments on Amazon AWS, Google Cloud Platform, Heroku, and in Kubernetes Ingress controller deployments.
+Cloud WAF node is used in cloud‑based deployments on Amazon AWS, Google Cloud Platform, Heroku, and in Kubernetes Ingress controller deployments.

 ## Creating WAF node